Loordubmary/tic-tac-toe/README.md

 This code is help to create user view of the game.

-If you can add below css code for neet view of game play ground.
+If you can add below css code for neet view of game playground.

 ```
 body {